Tobbyano1234/Logistic-app-server/README.md

 ## Additional Notes

-- Ensure MongoDB Atlas connection details are correctly configured in the `garage-mobility-web-api/config/database/index.ts` file.
+- Ensure MongoDB Atlas connection details are correctly configured in the `web-api/config/database/index.ts` file.

 ## Usage

 Once the server is running, you can use tools like `curl`, Postman to interact with the API endpoints as described above.

+Also find the postman documentation on https://documenter.getpostman.com/view/21657944/2sA3kPpjMi

 ## License